 ABSTRACT:

 Microplastics were characterised in 8 water treatment works (WTWs) in England and Wales (UK).
 Sources included river water, groundwater and an upland reservoir.
 Water treatment varied from disinfection, filtration, sedimentation and activated carbon techniques.
 At each WTW, 5 repeat samples of raw and potable water and 2 repeat sludge samples were taken over 5 months.
 Microplastics in water were captured on 10 µm filters and non-plastic material digested in the laboratory.
 Microplastics ≥ 25 µm were analysed using Fourier Transform Infra-Red microscopy.
-Blanks revealed consistent polyethene (PE), poly(ethylene terephthalate) (PET) and polypropylene (PP) contamination.
+Blanks revealed consistent polyethylene (PE), poly(ethylene terephthalate) (PET) and polypropylene (PP) contamination.
 Spike recoveries for 63-90 µm polyamide microplastic demonstrated 101% (standard deviation, SD 27%) and 113 (SD 15%) recovery for raw and potable waters and 52 (SD 13%) for sludge.
 Only 4 of the 6 WTW sampled for raw water and only 2 of 8 WTW in their potable water had microplastics above the limit of quantification.
 Considering only the WTWs with quantifiable microplastics, then on average, 4.9 microplastic particles/L were present in raw water and only 0.00011 microplastic particles/L in potable water (99.99% removal).
 Values in waste sludge were highly variable.
 PE, PET and PP were the most common polymers quantified in raw water and sludge, and polystyrene and acrylonitrile butadiene styrene in potable water.

 INTRODUCTION